 Higher Anxiety?
 Our ‘age of anxiety’ began four centuries ago

-It can come on suddenly and intensely, causing shaking, confusion and difficulty breathing for no apparent reason…trigger an irrational avoidance of elevators or public transportation…or ...
+It can come on suddenly and intensely, causing shaking, confusion and difficulty breathing for no apparent reason…trigger an irrational avoidance of elevators or public ...

 - The Enemy Within: Autoimmune Disease is on the Rise January 16, 2018Continue Reading

-A condition that is thought to have tripled in prevalence over the last 50 years, impacting over 23 million people, could justifiably be seen as an epidemic, or at least, a ...
+A condition that is thought to have tripled in prevalence over the last 50 years, impacting over 23 million people, could justifiably be seen as an epidemic, or at least, ...

 - Pandemic Stress Likely Compounded by Seasonal Affective Disorder January 10, 2022